 Opening the Shutters

-Nan Knighton's new collection of poetry, Opening the Shutters, will be released in hardcover on June 30, available for preorder.
-An ebook edition is available now.
+Nan Knighton's new collection of poetry, Opening the Shutters, was released in hardcover on June 30, and is also available in ebook edition.

 OPENING THE SHUTTERS is a book of poems by Nan Knighton which has been called "extraordinary" by author Delia Ephron, "glorious" by playwright Ken Ludwig and "stunning" by Richard Ridge of Broadway World.
 Charles McGrath, former Editor of The New York Times Book Review says, "Reading Nan Knighton is like reading a 21st century Edna Millay" and Elizabeth Goodenough of Secret Spaces of Childhood says, "Her poems fly.
 They take risks...with arresting images, kick-ass verbs, hilarious dialogue and dramatic power.
 Brilliant."